HHI on Twitter

 Isaac Baker is the Imagery Analysis Manager for the Signal Program at the Harvard Humanitarian Initiative.
 Mr. Baker started his career in war crimes investigations at Physician's for Human Rights, working on cases of abuse against detainees in CIA custody during the Bush Administration.
 He later joined the Satellite Sentinel Project at the Harvard Humanitarian Initiative as the Imagery Analysis Manager in 2011.

-Data Analysis Manager, Signal Program for Human Security and Technology
+Program Coordinator, Signal Program for Human Security and Technology

 Director of Education, Harvard Humanitarian Initiative